VirusPilot/stratux-pi4/README.md

 - GDL90 is labeled as "GDL90 Compatible Device" under Third-Party Devices
 - FLARM-NMEA is labeled as "FLARM with Air Connect" under Third-Party Devices, the "Air Connect Key" can be ignored for Stratux Europe
 - info for experts: FLARM-NMEA = TCP:2000, GDL90 = UDP:4000 (for FLARM-NMEA, the EFB initiates the connection, for UDP, Stratux will send unicast to all connected DHCP clients)

-## Garmin Pilot related Remarks
-- some preliminary support is implemented, the following Stratux IP is required: 10.29.39.1 (instead of 192.168.10.1)

 ## Limitations/Modifications/Issues
 - Pi Zero 2 W will soon be supported